PiwnicaUwU/RPCommands/README.md

 This plugin includes two versions - one without HSM (HintServiceMeow) and one with it.
 It is recommended to use the version with HSM, but it is not required.

+## ⚠️ Warning: Common Issue with Incorrect Version Usage

+Some users download the **HSM** (HintServiceMeow) version but do not install or use it correctly on their server.
+If you downloaded the **HSM version** but do not have **HintServiceMeow** installed, the plugin may not work properly.

+To avoid issues:
+✅ If you want to use the **HSM version**, make sure you have **HintServiceMeow installed in Your plugins folder**.
+✅ If you do not want to install HSM, download the **WithoutHSM version** instead.

+If you encounter any problems, check your server logs or console and ensure the plugin is configured correctly.

 ## 🛠️ Features
 ✅ **.me**
 ✅ **.do**